 Devices that don't have associated users aren't migrated to the new MDM authority.
 This behavior is typically when you have iOS Device Enrollment Program or bulk enrollment scenarios.
 For those devices, call support for assistance to move them to the new MDM authority.

 Prepare to change the MDM authority to Intune standalone

 Review the following information to prepare for the change to the MDM authority:

-- Make sure all users that are currently managed by hybrid have an Intune/EMS license assigned to them prior to the change in MDM authority.
-Having the license ensures that the user and their devices are managed by Intune standalone after the change in MDM authority.
+Make sure all users that are currently managed by hybrid have an Intune/EMS license assigned to them prior to the change in MDM authority.
+This license ensures that the user and their devices are managed by Intune standalone after the change in MDM authority.
 For more information, see Assign Intune licenses to your user accounts.

-- Make sure that the Admin user account has an Intune/EMS license assigned and confirm that the Admin user account can sign in to Intune before the change to the MDM authority.
-The MDM authority should display Set to Configuration Manager (hybrid tenant) in the Microsoft Intune administration console prior to the change in MDM authority.
+Make sure that the Admin user account has an Intune/EMS license assigned.
+Confirm that the Admin user account can sign in to Intune before the change to the MDM authority.
+The MDM authority should display Set to Configuration Manager (hybrid tenant) in Intune in the Azure portal prior to the change in MDM authority.